 Telephone number if you want to be on the program today.

-The rush at EIB net.com is the address.
+Rush at EIBnet.com is the address.

 The list is key to prosecutors being able to prove that corporate money that could not be legally spent on Texas candidates was specifically exchanged at the national level for donations that illegally, or legally, I should say, could be spent on Republican candidates for the Texas House.

-But prosecutors said Friday in court that they only had a similar list, and then not the one allegedly received by then RNC deputy director Terry Nelson.
+But prosecutors said Friday in court that they only had a similar list, and then not the one allegedly received by then RNC Deputy Director Terry Nelson.

-Late in the day they released a list of 17 Republican candidates, but only seven are alleged to have received money in the scheme.
+Late in the day, they released a list of 17 Republican candidates, but only seven are alleged to have received money in the scheme.

 A lawyer for Ellis said that prosecutors' inability to produce the list mentioned in the indictment is on par with the tactics used by McCarthy in the communist witch hunts of the 50s.